Tonhalle, Zurich: History

+Tonhalle 'Trocadéro' (1895)

-The Tonhalle was built between 1893 and 1895, and designed by the Viennese architects Ferdinand Fellner and Hermann Helmer, who had built the Zurich Opera House and many theaters and concert halls in Europe.
+The Tonhalle was built between 1893 and 1895, and designed by the Viennese architects Ferdinand Fellner and Hermann Helmer, who had built the Zurich Opera House and various other theaters and concert halls across Europe.
 The architects had become especially experienced in acoustics, and also achieved excellent acoustics in the Tonhalle.
 In his comparison of concert halls and opera houses, Leo Leroy Beranek found the Grosser Saal (Great Hall) "an excellent hall", agreeing with three out of four conductors whom he had interviewed, adding "Music critics have generally given high praise to the acoustics".
 Johannes Brahms conducted his Triumphlied, Op.
 55 for the opening on 19 October 1895.
+At the time, the Tonhalle is also known as the Trocadéro in Zurich due to its resemblance to the Trocadéro Palace in Paris.